International Admissions Criteria

 After you have applied to CSUN, make sure the rest of your application process go smoothly.

 - Check your application status.
 Log into myNorthridge Portal, locate “My Checklist," and review your complete and incomplete tasks such as missing transcripts.
-For help with the portal, see the How To Guides.
+Helpful: How To Guides

 Your academic records will be evaluated and forwarded to the graduate department for an admission decision.
 Reminder: Please be sure to check with your graduate department for additional requirements.